The 6 Best Crate Dog Beds Australia: Tested & Evaluated 2023

 The same principles apply to a crate.
 A dog crate becomes their own little sanctuary to be calm and soothing.
 A warm bed to lay their head is part of this experience.
 Give your dog the gift of extra padded comfort with a crate mat that suits their needs.
 They’ll love you for it!

 The jury is certainly out on this one.
-There are certainly vets and dog experts that believe that crates are cruel.
+There are vets and dog experts who believe that crates are cruel.
 There are also many vets and experts who believe crates are the bee’s knees.
 Generally, the consensus is that your dog’s crate is a warm, inviting place for your dog to call their own.
-They can rely on their crate to be a solace, away from the hustle and bustle of the outside world.
+They can rely on their crate to be a solace, away from the hustle and bustle of the outside world and family life.